Jackson Blue Spring Cave System

 Jackson Blue has experienced multiple documented structural collapse events over the past two decades, reflecting the dynamic nature of Florida’s karst limestone systems.

 In 2008, while diving near Stage Rock, I encountered a substantial silt cloud extending approximately 150 feet before visibility improved.
-Upon my returned 30 minutes later, sediment was still flowing out of the area and extended approximately 250 feet where it continued straight at the Elbow.
+Upon my return 30 minutes later, sediment was still flowing out of the area and extended approximately 250 feet where it continued straight at the Elbow.

 The disturbance originated from an area known as Avalanche Alley.
 No other divers were present in the cave at the time.